Dakota Access Pipeline: Political ties

-According to his federal disclosure forms, filed in May 2016, President Donald Trump held between $15,000 and $50,000 in stock in Energy Transfer Partners - down from $500,000 to $1 million in 2015 - and between $100,000 and $250,000 in Phillips 66.
+According to his federal disclosure forms, filed in May 2016, President Donald Trump held between $15,000 and $50,000 in stock in Energy Transfer Partners—down from $500,000 to $1 million in 2015—and between $100,000 and $250,000 in Phillips 66.
 The Washington Post reported that Trump sold off his shares in Energy Transfer Partners in the summer of 2016.
-The senior Democrat on the Public Resources Committee, Raul Grijalva, called this appearance of conflict of interest "disturbing".
+The senior Democrat on the Public Resources Committee, Raúl Grijalva, called this appearance of conflict of interest "disturbing".

 Energy Transfer Partners CEO Kelcy Warren contributed $6 million to the Rick Perry 2016 presidential campaign, as well as $103,000 to the Donald Trump 2016 presidential campaign.